MrJulEnergy/MrJulEnergy/README.md

 ### Hi
-This GitHub accout is a collection of scripts I use on my loyal ThinkPad and probably other Stuff I want to share :)
+This GitHub accout is a collection of scripts I use on my loyal ThinkPad and probably other Stuff I want to share :grin:
+I hope I can give you some inspiration for scripts that work for your own custom problems :fountain:

 <!--